Generative AI as a lab partner: a case study: Discussion

 \section{Discussion}

 The findings in the current study are based on seven lab groups and the work and reflection of, in total, 19 students.
 As such, they should not be interpreted as directly generalizable.
 However, this study provides important insights into the potential use, current and future, of GenAI tools in high school science laboratories.
-First, the findings reveal that the participating students found it practical to have access to a tool like ChatGPT during labs to get answers to simple conceptual questions.
-Second, groups with less prior knowledge of the underlying physics relevant to fully understanding the lab also struggled with making adequate use of ChatGPT to further their understanding, possibly connected to their inability to gauge the correctness of answers provided by ChatGPT.
-Here, we discuss the findings in relation to the research questions, as well as the broader implications of using GenAI tools in the high school physics laboratory.
+Here, we discuss the findings in relation to the research questions, as well as broader implications of using GenAI tools in laboratory work.
+The discussion is distilled into four parts: \textit{The role of prior knowledge and trustworthiness}, \textit{Utilizing ChatGPT as a lab partner or a source of information}, \textit{GenAI as a tool to develop problem-solving skills in laboratory settings}, and \textit{The ongoing problem with GenAI and hallucination}.